Valdivia: Great Chilean earthquake and Los Lagos Region (1960–2006)

 On May 22, 1960, Chile suffered the most powerful earthquake ever recorded, rating 9.5 on the moment magnitude scale, with Valdivia being the most affected city.
-The earthquake generated devastating tsunamis that affected Japan and Hawaii.
+The earthquake generated devastating tsunamis that affected Japan, the Philippines, Australia, New Zealand, and Hawaii.
 Spanish-colonial forts around Valdivia were severely damaged, while soil subsidence destroyed buildings, deepened local rivers, and created wetlands of the Río Cruces y Chorocomayo – a new aquatic park north of the city.

 Large sections of the city flooded after the earthquake, and a landslide near the Tralcán Mount dammed the Riñihue Lake.
 Water levels in Lake Riñihue rose more than 20 m, raising the danger of a catastrophic break and of destroying everything downriver.
 Government authorities drew plans for evacuating the city, but many people left on their own.
 Danger to the city was reduced after a large team of workers opened a drainage channel in the landslide; water levels of the lake slowly returned to normal levels.
 There is evidence that a similar landslide and earthquake happened in 1575.
-After the Great Chilean earthquake Valdivia's economy and political status declined.
+After the Great Chilean earthquake, Valdivia's economy and political status declined.
 Much of the city was destroyed and many inhabitants left.

 The 1973 Chilean coup d'état and the military's actions that followed brought dozens of detainees to Valdivia and saw the imposing of a nationwide curfew.
-In October a group of 12 young men, among them José Gregorio Liendo, were brought from the Complejo Forestal y Maderero Panguipulli in the Andes to be executed in Valdivia by firing squad due to alleged participation in the assault on Neltume police station and "guerrilla activities".
+In October, a group of 12 young men, among them was José Gregorio Liendo, were brought from the Complejo Forestal y Maderero Panguipulli in the Andes to be executed in Valdivia by firing squad due to alleged participation in the assault on Neltume police station and "guerrilla activities".

 By 1974, the military junta reorganized the political divisions of Chile and declared Valdivia a province of the Los Lagos Region with Puerto Montt as the regional capital.
 Many Valdivians resented the decision, and felt theirs should have been the legitimate regional capital—while Valdivia was founded in 1552, and had resisted pirate attacks, hostile natives and several earthquakes, Puerto Montt was a relatively new city founded only in 1853 (three hundred and one years later).

-Since the liberalization of the economy in Chile in the 1980s the forestry sector in Valdivia boomed, first by exporting wood chips to Japan from Corral and then by producing woodpulp in Mariquina (50 km northeast of Valdivia).
+Since the liberalization of the economy in Chile in the 1980s, the forestry sector in Valdivia boomed, first by exporting wood chips to Japan from Corral and then by producing woodpulp in Mariquina (50 km northeast of Valdivia).
 This led to deforestation and substitution of native Valdivian temperate rainforests to plant pines and eucalyptus, but also created new jobs for people with limited education.
 Valdivia also benefitted from the development of salmon aquaculture in the 1990s, but to a much lesser extent than places such as Puerto Montt and Chiloé.